But will your pension grow efficiently at Penfold?

 Product Range Overview

 Penfold offers a solution that is specifically for self-employed people interested in saving into a pension.
-Therefore, if you are after an ISA or a general investment account then you may be better to turn your attention to another provider like Nutmeg who can offer all these options.
+Therefore, if you are after an ISA or a general investment account, it may be better to turn your attention to another provider like Nutmeg, which can offer all these options.

 However, that’s not to say Penfold isn’t a good option for people looking to consolidate their pensions; instead of offering multiple options, they have chosen to focus on one thing and do it well.

-The consolidation service at this pension provider isn’t just free, they actually offer healthy bonus money of up to £1,000 for any existing pensions you transfer in, depending on the value of those pensions.
-Their team will help you locate your old pension and do all the leg work for you as part of their transfer service.
-This is a really well-run provision, quick, easy to use, and highly personable.
-The consolidation team were quick to keep us up to date and a pleasure to deal with.
+The consolidation service at this pension provider isn’t just free; they actually offer healthy bonus money of up to £1,000 for any existing pensions you transfer in, depending on the value of those pensions.
+Their team will help you locate your old pension and do all the legwork for you as part of their transfer service.
+This is a really well-run service that is quick, easy to use, and highly personable.
+The consolidation team was quick to keep us up-to-date and a pleasure to deal with.

-Penfold have partnered with HSBC and BlackRock, the largest money managers in the world, and offer their users four investment plans to choose from as well as a Shariah option and a sustainable pension fund.
+Penfold has partnered with HSBC and BlackRock, the largest money managers in the world, and offers their users four investment plans to choose from, as well as a Shariah option and a sustainable pension fund.

-The Shariah investment plan provides retirement savers with the option to invest their capital in line with their faith with a risk appetite of 5 out of 7.
-This fund is invested 100% in stocks, which can often result in more volatility, but also more potential growth for investments when left over a long time period.
+The Shariah investment plan provides retirement savers with the option to invest their capital in line with their faith, with a risk appetite of 5 out of 7.
+This fund is invested 100% in stocks, which can often result in more volatility but also more potential growth for investments when left over a long period of time.
 The Shariah pension is managed by HSBC and no interest is earned on the account, in line with Islamic finance.
-Penfold are fully transparent about how your capital is invested within this fund, with the majority of the fund leaning heavily towards information technology, however, despite the fund being in operation since 2014, there is little data on the past performance published on their website.
+Penfold is fully transparent about how your capital is invested within this fund, with the majority of the fund leaning heavily towards information technology; however, despite the fund being in operation since 2014, there is little data on past performance published on their website.